USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 <a id=PCSOA></a>
 #### Potential Combustion SOA
-Potential Combustion SOA (PCSOA) was added to CMAQv5.2 to account for missing PM2.5 from fossil-fuel combustion sources.
+Potential Combustion SOA (PCSOA) was added to CMAQv5.2 to account for missing PM2.5 from fossil-fuel combustion sources (Murphy et al., 2017).
 PCSOA is not intended to be applied to non-fossil-fuel combustion sources such as residential wood combustion (RWC).
 The new DECID option introduced in CMAQv5.3 introduces the ability to read multiple gridd emissions files, allowing RWC to be treated as an entirely separate emissions source from the rest of the gridded emissions.
 Using DECID, PCSOA can be applied to the other gridded combustion sources, but not RWC.

+[Jump to DESID Appendix](Appendix/CMAQ_UG_appendixB_emissions_control.md) for an introduction to using the Emissions Control Namelist for customization of emissions processing.

+[Jump to DESID Tutorial](Tutorials/CMAQ_UG_tutorial_emissions.md) for step by step instructions on performing some basic manipulation of emission streams.

 <a id=a-pinene></a>
 #### A-Pinene separated from other monoterpenes